miku/fuzzycat/README.md

 Interestingly, the parallel variants detects fewer clusters (because data is split and clusters are searched within each batch).
 TODO(miku): sort out sharding bug.

+# Notes on Refs

+* technique from fuzzycat ported in parts to [skate](https://github.com/miku/skate) - to go from refs and release dataset to a number of clusters, relating references to releases
+* need to verify, but not the references against each other, only refs againt the release